Skip to content

 Step 1: Define the inputs needed for this dashboard template

-To use this dashboard template, you’ll need to select some baseline definitions.
+To use this dashboard template, you’ll need to select some baseline inputs.
 In some cases, you’ll have the option to use a default Heap event or property.

-If you need to create a new definition as part of this process, see our guides on creating new events and properties.
+If you need to create a new event or property as part of this process, see our guides on creating new events and properties.

 Not sure what to put here?
 See a list of useful events for eCommerce, SaaS, and Financial Services businesses in the Industry Recommendations section of our Getting Started guide.